 Adding A Second Story To A Ranch House

 Ranch houses tend to be the most common type of housing that people want to add a second story to.
-It’s easy to see why.
-Ranch houses are traditionally single-story homes.
+It’s easy to see why as ranch houses are traditionally single-story homes, and adding a second story can double your living space.
 However, there are a couple of things you need to be aware of when you’re trying to make this happen.

 Foundation Requirements for Adding A Second Story